 Ever heard of the term ‘digital contraception’?
 It’s an exciting new development in non-hormonal birth control and fertility awareness methods (more on those later).
 Digital contraceptives are essentially fertility tracking methods that neatly store your inputted data in an app, with clever algorithms that help you work out when you are fertile.

 The Natural Cycles app was the first FDA cleared (US) and CE marked (Europe) digital contraceptive.
 Essentially, these accreditations mean it’s the real deal.
 Derived from the symptothermal method that’s been used for years as birth control, Natural Cycles is powered by an algorithm that analyses your daily temperature to work out your ‘fertile’ and ‘non fertile’ days, aka, red and green days.
-Something that blew our minds is that Natural Cycles is actually as effective as the pill with typical use (93%).
+Something that blew our minds is that Natural Cycles has been shown to be as effective as the pill with typical use (93%).

 You can now use Natural Cycles alongside the Oura Ring, a smart ring that analyses and sends temperature trend data straight from the ring to your Natural Cycles app.
 This means you can track your temperature automatically whilst sleeping, rather than manually taking your temperature when you wake up.
 The ring is quite pricey from what we can tell, but it’s a cool new development in digital contraception and worth investing if you don’t want to take your temperature every morning!
 Find out more about how the Oura Ring compatibility works in our guide to Natural Cycles.